Our projects

 Is your organisation interested in driving the transition to green steel?
 Learn more about the India Green Steel Network today, and work with like minded organisations to grow our collective impact.

-Are you interested in working on green public procurement of low-carbon steel or on sustainable financing for steel decarbonisation?
-Contact nandan@climatecatalyst.org for more information.
+Are you interested in learning more about sustainable financing for steel decarbonisation and driving forward investor action?
+Contact abhinav@climatecatalyst.org for more information.